syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 _DataGrid with Email field validation_

-> Note: GridTemplateColumn and GridUnboundColumn do not support the GridValidationMode in ‘InEdit’ mode.
+N> GridTemplateColumn and GridUnboundColumn do not support the GridValidationMode in ‘InEdit’ mode.